 Natural Pain Reliever

 Quercetin has been shown to have a powerful analgesic (pain relieving) effect on nerves.
 This involves increased production of nitric oxide within the body (a natural nerve relaxant), as well as modulating both the serotonin (neurotransmitter) and GABA (neurotransmitter) in the brain.
 This improves the body’s ability to tolerate pain.
 To read more about GABA click here.

 Quercetin is capable of blocking mast cells (immune cells that trigger allergic reactions).
-Research has shown quercetin can help address skin disorders such as dermatitis, psoriasis, and eczema.
+Research has shown quercetin can help address a wide variety of skin irritations.
 This is because quercetin can aid in blocking the release of pro-inflammatory cytokines halting skin related inflammation.
 Even in people who don’t find relief from conventional treatments or prescription medications could finally find relief in this natural flavonoid.
 To learn more about natural skin health click here.

 Top Natural Sources of Quercetin

 Some of the top sources of quercetin are: